jghauser/papis.nvim/README.md

 - `PapisResultsAuthor`: The author in the Telescope results window
 - `PapisResultsYear`: The year in the Telescope results window
 - `PapisResultsTitle`: The title in the Telescope results window
+- `PapisResultsFiles`: The files in the Telescope results window
+- `PapisResultsNotes`: The notes in the Telescope results window
 - `PapisPopupAuthor`: The author in the cursor action popup
 - `PapisPopupYear`: The year in the cursor action popup
 - `PapisPopupTitle`: The title in the cursor action popup